 OpenPhone is a modern business phone service app for startups, small businesses, and individuals.
 OpenPhone separates your professional and personal communications and enables you to personalize your number to reflect your own brand.
 Use your business number directly from your existing cell phone!

 With OpenPhone you can record your own voicemail greetings directly in the app, upload your own voice clips or simply type your voicemail script.

-With the text to speech functionality, you can copy one of the 21 voicemail samples above and paste it into the OpenPhone voicemail interface to get your professional voicemail greeting instantly.
+With the text-to-speech functionality, you can copy one of the 21 voicemail samples above and paste it into the OpenPhone voicemail interface to get your professional voicemail greeting instantly.
 Who thought a voicemail system could be so fun?

 Want to learn more about what else is possible with OpenPhone?

-Include your company’s name, ask for their name and number, and set expectations on when a caller can anticipate hearing back from you in your voicemail greeting.
+Include in your greeting your company’s name, ask for their name and number, and set expectations on when a caller can anticipate hearing back from you in your voicemail greeting.
 Depending on your business, you may also want to state your business hours and for them to specify the best callback time.

 Customized business phone greetings can set your company apart in an ocean of monotony.
 A unique voicemail greeting can help you attract new customers and give them a sense of when they can expect to hear back from you.

 Customer Service and Operations at OpenPhone.
 Founder of SOUL House artist showcase in the GTA.
 Art is life!